 Vinegar is a must-have item in your pantry.
 But this common kitchen ingredient is good for so much more than cooking.

-From disinfecting your kitchen utensils to unclogging your drain, vinegar can solve a variety of household problems.
+From disinfecting your kitchen utensils to unclogging your drain, plain white vinegar can solve a variety of household problems.

 These 10 amazing uses for vinegar around the house will have you running to the store to buy a gallon this afternoon.